BJJ Sensei demonstrating the correct pressure for a Cow Catcher without neck cranking.

 Chewjitsu calls them sneaky for a reason.
 Most neck cranks are sloppy aggression dressed as technique.
 They rely on torque, not precision.
 Unlike an armbar - the pain hits immediately - neck issues build slowly.
 You show up feeling fine and wake up with numbness days later.

 You can tape a finger; you can’t tape a spine.
-Neck issues are the #1 reason students quit.
+Neck issues are one of the injury patterns coaches should actively manage.
 That’s why we treat them with respect.

 The Technical Fix: Asphyxiation > Cranking